 AER does not disagree with the method that identified sensitivity run 3 (px_acm2_morr_rrtmg) as the ‘best’ one, and therefore the one that should be used as the Production Run.
 It is important to remember that, in general, the best means to minimize model error is to use a state-of-the-art model with accepted combinations of recent model physics’ schemes, since some are not compatible with others either by software design or because of scientific limitations.
 Acceptance is conveyed by the model and physics algorithm developers and peer-reviewed literature.
 All configurations above meet these basic requirements, except the modified Blackadar scheme.
 This scheme from the OTC run is not available as a standard PBL option in WRF and therefore lacks both a long history of use in conjunction with the other options and has not undergone full vetting by the WRF Developers’ Committee.

-Tasks 2 H 1 and 2 H 7 Statistical tables
+Tasks 2 H 1 and 2 H 7 Statistical tables for FULL model domain

 This section describes the performance of sensitivity runs of the WRF model as characterized by tables of their error statistics.
 The discussion here focuses on statistics computed over the entire model domain (“FULL”) for model domain 2, at four pressure levels and at the surface.
 These analyses are performed for the summer and winter episodes as described above.
-The pressure levels analyzed with an approximate height levels in parenthesis are: 300 mb (9500 m), 500 mb (5750 m), 700 mb (3000 m), and 850 mb (1500 m).
+The pressure levels analyzed with approximate height levels in parentheses are: 300 mb (9500 m), 500 mb (5750 m), 700 mb (3000 m), and 850 mb (1500 m).

 300 mb